veradefi/iot-governance/docs/source/hypercat.rst

         ]
       }

+   :query rel: full text search string to only return cat that match the given query.
-   :query q: full text search string to only return cat that match the given query.
+   :query val: full text search string to only return cat that match the given query.
    :query geobound-minlong: numerical value representing the minimum longitude of a bounding box allowing clients to request cat within a specific geographical area.
    :query geobound-minlat: numerical value representing the minimum latitude of a bounding box allowing clients to request cat within a specific geographical area.
    :query geobound-maxlong: numerical value representing the maximum longitude of a bounding box allowing clients to request cat within a specific geographical area.
    :query geobound-maxlat: numerical value representing the maximum latitude of a bounding box allowing clients to request cat within a specific geographical area.

-.. rubric:: Footnotes

-.. [#f1] RDF information